soos3d/particle-auth-aa-demo/README.md

 This app allows you to log in using social logins and interact with the Ethereum Sepolia and Base Sepolia testnets by displaying account information and sending a transfer transaction to an address you can input in the UI.
 The user can select to send a gasless transaction or pay gas with the native token.

-> This demo showcases the upgrade process from the deprecated `auth-core-modal` SDK to the new `Authkit` SDK.
+> This demo guides you through upgrading from the deprecated `auth-core-modal` SDK to the new `AuthKit` SDK.
+Follow the instructions below to transition this demo app to `AuthKit seamlessly`.

-> 🛠️ Try the Next JS demo: [Particle Auth Next.js AA demo](https://iotex-particle-auth-aa-demo.vercel.app/)

 Built using: